 Recreo de Adan: This bar is more of a place to hang out and they have special events throughout the week like karaoke, drag shows, board games, and more.

-ODEM: The recently opened O.D.E.M. venue is the only rooftop in Chapinero and is where the “cool kids” of the neighborhood flock to.
+ODEM: The recently opened O.D.E.M. venue is the only rooftop in Chapinero and is where you’ll find a cool crowd of the LGBT community.
 The terrace overlooks the gorgeous Lourdes Cathedral and is perfect for after-work sunset drinks and then it turns into a party vibe as the night goes on.

 Malamuerte: This is a barbershop during the day turned into a bar at night.
 It’s where you’ll find the alternative, leather jacket-wearing gays hanging out.